-Martha, 54, was a successful physical therapist at a Veteran's Administration Hospital who her took pride in her work with injured veterans.
-Her husband, Jack, 57, was chief financial officer of a large corporation.
+Martha, 54, was a successful physical therapist at a Veteran's Administration Hospital who took pride in her work with injured veterans.
+Her husband, Jack, 57, was a chief financial officer of a large corporation.
 Jack rarely asked his wife about her work, in part because of his busy schedule, his constant preoccupation with major problems in his company, and also because Martha didn't seem interested in talking about her day.

 Martha, on her part, rarely offered information about her clinical experiences to her husband because she was sensitive to Jack's frequent preoccupation with major company problems, and indeed, his failure to take the initiative in asking her about her day.
 She further believed that since she didn't earn anywhere near what he earned, he denigrated the importance of her job.
 The result was that she knew virtually nothing about his professional world and his knowledge of her professional world was no better.

 This state of affairs did not seem to bother Jack but it bothered Martha.
 She felt unimportant in the eyes of her husband because of his apparent disinterest in a very important part of her life.
 Sadly, she was unaware of how mistaken she was about this supposed attitude of Jack, nor was she aware of the role she was playing in maintaining Jack's lack of communication with her on this subject.